Computational-Bioinformatics/Final_Project/README.md

 Potential research questions may be comparable to the following:

 * I have a protein.
-Where else is the protein found and how do characteristics of the protein (i.e., function, structure, synteny, etc) differ across diverse organisms.
+Where else is the protein found and how do characteristics of the protein (i.e., function, structure, synteny, etc) differ across diverse organisms?
 * I extracted a coding region of DNA from a Genbank record.
 Does this coding region show up in the genomes of other organisms?
 It the extracted sequence ever found in the _non-coding_ regions of any species?
 * I have found a pseudogene (i.e., a sequence of DNA that contains structure to suggest that it is a gene but it is actually not a gene).
 What other actual genes is this pseudogene gene similar?
 What else can I find about this pseudogene from the literature about its status as a defunct gene?
 * I have a gene from a common bacterium.
-What other bacterial organisms contain this gene.
+What other bacterial organisms contain this gene?
 Does having this gene imply Horizontal Gene Transfer?
 * I have a three-dimensional image of protein and another image of a related protein.
 How can studying the domains of each protein help me to determine function?
 * I have isolated a protein domain.
 Can I find this domain in other proteins?
 In what ways does this protein domain contribute to general protein function when it is compared to other types of proteins?